Ian Darwin: UNIX and OpenBSD Support

 I offer installation and configuration support for OpenBSD.

-My first support offering is an on-site OpenBSD Configuration and Tuning session.
+My best support offering is an on-site OpenBSD Configuration and Tuning session.

 I will install OpenBSD for you if necessary (you can watch), and help you tune it and customize it in whatever ways you need.
 Special emphasis on AMD64/Intel and SPARC platforms.
 Please Contact me for availability .